CoreOffice/CoreXLSX/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Model types in `CoreXLSX` directly map the internal structure of XLSX format with more sensible naming applied to a few attributes.
+Model types in `CoreXLSX` directly map internal structure of XLSX format with more sensible naming applied to a few attributes.
 The API is pretty simple:

 ```swift